David Villar Player Props: Giants vs. Nationals

-The San Francisco Giants, including David Villar and his .393 slugging percentage over his past 10 games, battle starting pitcher Jake Irvin and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+On Sunday, David Villar (.458 slugging percentage in past 10 games, including one home run) and the San Francisco Giants face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
+First pitch is at 1:35 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Reds.
+In his most recent game he had a hitless performance (0-for-1) against the Nationals.

 David Villar Game Info & Props vs. the Nationals